NatLabRockies/AdaptiveComputing/README.md

 ### Environment and dependencies

-* Python (tested with Python 3.9.13 installed with a recent conda distribution)
+* Python (tested with versions 3.9, 3.10, and 3.11 on Mac and Ubuntu)
-* The surrogate modeling toolbox (SMT)
+* The surrogate modeling toolbox (SMT) version 1.3 (version 2 not supported)
+* IPython
+* Matplotlib
 * Optional: Jupyter notebooks and Jupytext

 #### Option 1: Install locally using a package manager